FaithKwamboka/Kwamboka-Gallery/README.md

 * Copy a link to the photo to share with my friends.
 * View photos based on the location they were taken.

+## Admin Abilities
+As an admin i should be able to:
+* Sign in to the application
+* Create new images
+* Delete images
+* Update images

 ## Specifications
 | Behaviour | Input | Output |
 | :---------------- | :---------------: | ------------------: |